Q: Can I have psychotherapy or counselling even though I’m not really ill?

 A. I attempt to make the first appointment with a week of first contact.
 However, waiting times may vary according to your own availability and the service you seek.

-Q. Will the counsellor give me advice?
+Q. Will the therapist give me advice?

 A. No – counsellors will not give advice of the “I think you should do this” type, since the aim of counselling is to help you come to your own decision.
 They will never make a moral decision about the course of action you ought to take.
 The counsellor might sum up what they understand you have been saying so that they can help you to form a plan of action.

-Q. Will the counsellor judge me?
+Q. Will the therapist judge me?

 A. No – judging clients is not helpful or relevant; they need to be supported in finding their own way out of the problem.

-A. Sometimes talking to a friend can be helpful and counsellors often encourage clients to use their family and friends.
+A. Sometimes talking to a friend can be helpful and therapists often encourage clients to use their family and friends.
 However there are some disadvantages to using friends as your only confidants and support.

 Friends could feel a conflict of loyalty and find it hard to keep things confidential.